diacode/diacode-website/source/blog/2015-07-29-listing-opsworks-instances-using-a-rake-task.html.markdown

   - DevOps
   - Amazon Web Services
   - OpsWorks
+excerpt: Handy rake task to get the IPs of your OpsWorks instances in a few lines of code with no need of using AWS web interface.
 ---

 In Diacode we have moved most of our Rails projects to [AWS OpsWorks](http://aws.amazon.com/opsworks) which, quoting its website, is *an application management service that makes it easy to deploy and operate applications of all shapes and sizes*.